donovanm21/js_todo_app/README.md

 The app is a self contained local browser based application, making use of the local storage supported by most modern browsers.

+## App v1.0 done

+- All basic funtionality working.
+- Styled for mobile use.

 ## Dev updates on App.

 [Update - 18 Jan 2021]